iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> I had this app since it's birth pretty much and never once got a notification unless it was to turn my bluetooth back on.
+I was deep in atlanta a few nights and still no notifications.
+I guess it's because the other people also need the app but not enough people had it for it to work.<br> :date: __2021-04-26 18:02:55__

+> The app used to check for exposures twice a day, no Im lucky if I get an exposure check once every other week.....plus if no location is needed, why wont it check for exposures without location turned on?
+Also it keeps turning off my location.<br> :date: __2021-04-24 06:27:45__

+> It's stopped checking exposures.
+I followed the instructions to troubleshoot, still snake eyes.
+Deleting and using the dc app.<br> :date: __2021-04-22 03:11:32__

+> Doesn't update and check for exposures.
+What's the point of this app?
+Uninstalling.<br> :date: __2021-04-21 18:34:54__

+> Contact tracing is unscientific and a vehicle for evil.
+This is a narc database for communist Karen's.
+Grow a pair and live your lives.
+Quit destroying our society with your fear mongering.<br> :date: __2021-04-20 04:51:14__

+> Stopped checking exposure in January<br> :date: __2021-04-19 05:48:10__

 > This app destroyed my daily battery usage.
 It runs NON-STOP in the background and never provides any notifications.
 I'm with the person in the moon on this one.<br> :date: __2021-04-17 11:13:15__

 > When we had all those cell phone issues last year, they put trackers in every phone.
 This is all about control and taking your freedom from you!
 Look at all the 'virtual reality', social distancing, mask wearing and stores without workers you can walk in and buy stuff from (referring to Apple & Amazon stores in Californian and other states).
 The media wants us all divided or doped up so we never see the reality of what is really going on.
 Wake up.<br> :date: __2021-04-16 04:01:43__